JustMoney app

 To qualify

-You must be 18 or older, earning a minimum of R5,000 a month.
-If you pay from your MiGoals Plus or Premium accounts, you can get R200 cash-back every month for the duration of the loan term (subject to terms and conditions).
+You must be 18 years or older and earn a minimum of R5,000 monthly.
+If you pay from your MiGoals Plus or Premium accounts, you can get R200 cashback every month for the loan term (subject to terms and conditions).

-• Your South African ID document or smart ID card.
+• Your South African ID document or smart card

 Loan amount